jagprog5/choose/readme.md

 # Speed

-For a simple grep task, its the same speed as pcre2grep, which uses the same regex library:
+For a grep-like task, its the same speed as pcre2grep, which uses the same regex library:

 ```bash
 # speed test. download 370000 words